davydovanton/shallow_attributes/README.md

 ### IMPORTANT note about member coercions

-ShallowAttributes performs coercions only when a value is being assigned.
-If you mutate the value later on using its own interfaces then coercion won't be triggered.
+ShallowAttributes guarantee coercions only when a value is being assigned.
+If you mutate the value later on using its own interfaces then coercion may not be triggered.

+But ShallowAttributes uses `MutableArray < Array` with redefined mutation methods for `Array`s.

 Here's an example: